 Again, if you don’t intend to breed your female pet, the dog spay surgery is best performed prior to the dog’s first heat cycle to most greatly reduce the risk of secondary health and behavior problems, like mammary cancer and aggression.
 5 to 6 months of age is a good time for most pups.
 As before any surgery, we strongly recommend that your pet have routine blood tests to check that her kidney, liver, and heart are healthy and strong and that her red and white blood cell counts are balanced as well.
 These blood tests also help us check for any genetic anomalies that may have yet to show in your young pet.

 Another common misconception many owners ask our vets is whether or not to allow their female dog to have at least one litter prior to being spayed.
 In actuality, a pet’s first litter is commonly the most difficult birthing process, and it unnecessarily exposes your dog to the risk of complications before birth, during labor, and after birth.
 Many pyometra infections, severe, life-threatening infections of the uterus, occur shortly after the mother has given birth.
 As stated above, having your female pup spayed prior to her first heat cycle is the best benefit to her health, so unless you plan to professionally breed your dog, our vets strongly advise having her spayed around 6 months of age.

 Questions about having your pet spayed?
-Call us today at 210-650-3141 for more information on our spay surgeries or to get a quote for your pet’s procedure!
+Call us today at 210-650-3141 for more information on our spay surgeries.

 Or schedule your pup’s spay today by giving us a call or using the appointment schedule button on our home page!